 While it’s possible to consume, on average, 1000 kWh of electricity each month, your usage will fluctuate dramatically from one month to the next month, especially during summer in Texas.

 There are tiered rate plans where the rate per kilowatt-hour can increase as much as 20 cents or more if customers exceed 1,000 kWh per month – even by one kilowatt.

-Consequently, you will likely find yourself paying much more than you anticipated when you choose an energy plan with a tiered rate structure.
+Consequently, you will likely pay much more than anticipated when choosing an energy plan with a tiered rate structure.

-How can you tell if a plan has a tiered-rate structure and if it’s suitable for your home?
+How can you tell if a plan has a tiered-rate structure and is suitable for your home?

 There are various tiered energy rates, including flat fees and credits based on specific kWh usage or a combination.

 To determine if a rate seems too good to be true, look at the plan’s electricity facts label (EFL) and carefully review it.